evoila/osb-backup-agent/README.md

 ### Trigger Restore Body ###
 Please note that objects in the parameters object can not have nested objects, arrays, lists, maps and so on inside.
 Only use simple types here as these values will be set as environment variables for the shell scripts to work with. **Be aware that the parameters are logged on the console of the agent!
 Do not use sensitive data, if you do not want to have it logged!**
-Furthermore will the compression and skipStorage fields default to false, if no explicit value is present.
+Furthermore will the compression, skipStorage and useSSL fields default to false, if no explicit value is present.

 #### S3
 ```json